MFathinHalim/SpeedTyping/README.md

-# 🌸 Project Title — Untitled School Days (Working Title)
+# 🌸 Paperline team: (still working for project title)
 ## A heartfelt story about finding freedom, friendship, and identity beyond expectations.

 ## 🧵 Synopsis